CivAIgentics/Jett/SETUP_GUIDE.md

 2. Click **"Start Conversation"**
 3. Allow microphone access when prompted
 4. The ANAM avatar should appear in the video element
-5. Start speaking - Jacky should respond
+5. Start speaking - Jett should respond

 ## Troubleshooting